googleapis/python-storage/docs/retry_timeout.rst

   :data:`~google.cloud.storage.retry.DEFAULT_RETRY` policy, which
   retries any API request which returns a "transient" error.

-- For API requests which are idempotent only if the bucket or blob has the same "generation", the library uses its :data:`~google.cloud.storage.retry.DEFAULT_RETRY_IF_GENERATION_SPECIFIED` policy, which retries API requests which returns a "transient" error,
+- For API requests which are idempotent only if the blob has the same "generation", the library uses its :data:`~google.cloud.storage.retry.DEFAULT_RETRY_IF_GENERATION_SPECIFIED` policy, which retries API requests which returns a "transient" error,